ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 ### requirements :
 - having ansible installed
 - having an *empty* ubuntu server 20.04 LTS with ssh access as a target for the deployment (not responsible of damages if you run this on a server with stuff on it already)
+  - having a user name ubuntu on the server
+  - the user ubuntu must be allowed to run sudo for all commands without a password)
 - having port 22,80 and 443 open on the server firewall
 ### rooms options :
 - `multirooms:true` : will create a webpage where you can create random chatrooms (like temporary.chat)